rui-zhang-ocean/RSKtools/README.md

 * Write to `support@rbr-global.com` if you need help

 ## Changes
+* Version 1.4.5 (2016-12-22)
+    - Add more support for geodata
+    - Add helper files to open different file types
+    - Add function to read version of file

 * Version 1.4.4 (2016-12-15)
     - Add support for geodata
     - Assure that non-marine channel stay hidden